ovn-org/ovn/README.rst

 ..
 TODO(stephenfin): Update with a link to the hosting site of the docs, once we know where that is

-To install Open vSwitch on a regular Linux or FreeBSD host, please read the `installation guide <Documentation/intro/install/general.rst>`__.
+To install OVN on a regular Linux or FreeBSD host, please read the `installation guide <Documentation/intro/install/general.rst>`__.
 For specifics around installation on a specific platform, refer to one of the `other installation guides <Documentation/intro/install/index.rst>`__